Flutterwave/iOS-v3/README.md

 - **USSD Testing**: In the test environment, USSD transactions will automatically be paid (transition to "successful") after a few seconds.
 Learn more about how USSD payments work [here](https://developer.flutterwave.com/v3.0.0/docs/ussd).

 These testing helpers help ensure that your integration effectively handles various payment scenarios before deploying your application to a production(live) environment.
-It is recommended to thoroughly test your integration using these testing details to provide a reliable payment experience for your customer's.
+It's recommended to thoroughly test your integration using these testing details to provide a reliable payment experience for your customers.

 ## Handling Transactions